suesm27/navichat/README.md

 Clone/Fork the repository

-Type: "meteor" in command line to run
+Type: "meteor --settings settings.json" in command line to run

 Go to http://localhost:3000 in your browser